radiantlogic-v8/documentation-new/documentation/configuration/global-settings/global-interception.md

 ## Overview

 For information on Interception scripts, please see [Interception Scripts](../identity-views/view-interception).
-The following steps describe how to enable interception scripts at a global level (which are applicable to the entire RadiantOne namespace – all naming contexts).
+The following steps describe how to enable an interception script at a global level (which are applicable to the entire RadiantOne namespace – all naming contexts).

 To enable global interception: